PowershellScripts/PowershellScripts.github.io/articles/en/Viva/MoveConversation.md

 # Disable moving posts to your community
-If you want to stop users from moving posts to your community, as a community administrator, you can disable the option in Viva Engage Community settings.
+You can stop users from moving posts to your community.
+In order to do that, disable the option in Viva Engage Community settings.
+You need Community Administrator rights for that.

 <img src="/articles/images/moveconversation2.png" width="400">